Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 - Explaining treatment procedures

-– Assisting providers with examinations, procedures, and minor surgery
+- Assisting healthcare providers during exams, procedures, and minor surgeries

 - Removing stitches and dressing wounds